Cordoba initially acquired the San Matias project in 2015, and subsequently optioned the Alacran deposit, completing the purchase in June 2020.

 The Alacran Deposit copper-gold-silver mineralization is hosted by a west-dipping Cretaceous succession comprising mafic volcanic rocks overlain by a calcareous volcaniclastic sequence and capped by pre- to syn-mineral, sill-like diorite and felsic sub-volcanic bodies.
 The sequence is approximately 550 metres thick, and the diorites are about 200 metres thick.
 Copper-gold-silver mineralization occurs throughout the volcaniclastic package at Alacran, except within the lower mafic units.
 It is most strongly developed in the calcareous volcaniclastic sequence.

-The San Matias Copper-Gold-Silver Project was the subject of an independent Preliminary Economic Assessment prepared by Nordmin Engineering Ltd. and published in July 2019.
+The San Matias Copper-Gold-Silver Project was the subject of an independent Preliminary Feasibility Study prepared by Nordmin Engineering Ltd. and published in January 2022.

-The PEA outlined a robust project with positive economics, and management believes there is considerable scope to enhance project value through optimization studies.
+The PFS outlined a robust project with positive economics, and management believes there is considerable scope to enhance project value through optimization studies.

-- PEA life of mine production of 417,300 t of copper, 724,500 oz of gold and 5,930,000 oz of silver contained in a clean copper concentrate and precious metals doré.
+- Total recovered production of 849 Mlbs copper, 0.7 Moz gold, and 4.7 Moz silver, with metallurgical recoveries averaging 92.5% copper, 78.1% gold, and 62.9% silver in copper and precious metals concentrates.
 The copper concentrate is expected to contain very low contents of deleterious elements, such as arsenic and lead.

-The PEA was independently prepared by Mr. Glen Kuntz, P.Geo., and Ms. Agnes Krawczyk, P.Eng., both of Nordmin, who are considered "Qualified Persons" under NI 43-101.
-The technical disclosure above is based upon the information in the PEA prepared by or under the supervision of Mr. Kuntz and Ms. Krawczyk.
+The PFS was independently prepared by Mr. Glen Kuntz, P.Geo. and Ms. Joanne Robinson, P.Eng., both of Nordmin, who are considered "Qualified Persons" under National Instrument 43-101 Standards of Disclosure for Mineral Projects.
+The technical disclosure in this news release is based upon the information in the PFS prepared by or under the supervision of Mr. Kuntz and Ms. Robinson.

 NI 43-101 Preliminary Economic Assessment: San Matias Copper-Gold-Silver Project, Columbia